ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "I guess that's a no?"

 No further acknowledgment was offered.
 He simply continued to shave more off the...shiv with practiced strokes.
-A shiv.
+A _shiv_.
 Stan stared at it for a long second before deciding further interrogate was not warranted.

 Besides, the man had glanced toward the only home with an active chimney, dead center of town.